amaliebholm/TMM4275-Assignment2/README.md

 - `DFAserver.py` - Setting up the web-page that the customer uses to place an order, making sure that the variables are set within the size of the room.
 Giving the lists of different variables as output.
 - `astar_alg.py`- ...
+- `pathAlgorithm.py`- Has the purpose of making the optimal path from the lists of points given from the webserver.
 - Rest of .py files ...

 ### DFAs